danchoi/fredit/README.md

 the workload off our broad but still finite programming shoulders.
-Instead of looking for the next Haml or Slim, which shaves off yet another 0.5 percent of superfluous markup typing, isn't it better to find ways to make it easier to get OTHER PEOPLE to write and maintain the view templates for us?
+Instead of looking for the next Haml or Slim, which shaves off yet another 0.5 percent of superfluous markup typing, isn't it better to make it easier to get OTHER PEOPLE to write and maintain the view templates for us?
 That's the kind of thinking I would like to encourage in the Rails community with this little rant.